zeeshankhan-05/uiuc-study-space-finder/README.md

 ## 🤝 Contributing

+Contributions are welcome!
+If you'd like to enhance this project or report issues, please submit a pull request or open an issue.

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature`) 4.Push to the branch (`git push origin feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
-4. Open a Pull Request
+5. Open a Pull Request

 ## 📄 License